apache/nuttx/README.txt

 If you see strange behaviour when building under Cygwin then you may have a problem with your PATH variable.
-For example, if you see failures to locate files that are clearly present, then may mean that you are using the wrong version of a tool.
+For example, if you see failures to locate files that are clearly present, that may mean that you are using the wrong version of a tool.
 For example, you may not be using Cywgin's 'make' program at /usr/bin/make.
 Try: